stianstrysse/stianstrysse.github.io/_posts/2021-10-16-getting-started-with-azuread-extension-attributes.md

 You can now retrieve the custom extension attribute on the Userobject.

-- In [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), set method to `Get` with resource Uri `https://graph.microsoft.com/v1.0/users/{user objectId or upn}}`, insert the objectId or UserPrincipalName of the user you populated the extension attribute for, add `id`, `displayName`, `userPrincipalName` and the custom extension attribute name to the `select` query parameter.
+- In [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), set method to `Get` with resource Uri `https://graph.microsoft.com/v1.0/users/{user objectId or upn}`, insert the objectId or UserPrincipalName of the user you populated the extension attribute for, add `id`, `displayName`, `userPrincipalName` and the custom extension attribute name to the `select` query parameter.

     ```
     GET https://graph.microsoft.com/v1.0/users/e600712c-2132-455f-8d9f-ae0fc5ac9abe?$select=id,displayName,userprincipalname,extension_cde0e9a5d3f44a81b81097334dbb9f66_ObjectLifeCycleState